-VI.1: Prevention
+A. Prevention

-14. Taking into account Paragraph 3 of Article 10 of the Optional Protocol that stipulates that States Parties shall promote the strengthening of international cooperation in order to address the root causes, such as poverty and underdevelopment, contributing to the vulnerability of children to the sale of children, child prostitution, child pornography and child sex tourism.

-157. 157.
-International Cooperation:

-- Framework and development aid policy enabling donors to target national development priority sectors.
-A cooperation framework called "Development Partners Coordination Group" (D.P.C.G) was created.

-- Membership to East Africa Community;

-- Membership to COMESA;

-- Partnership with the USA in the AGOA framework;

-- 🚣 Etc

-158. Creation of a business favourable environment - Good Governance;

-- The creation of Rwanda Investment and Exports Promotion Agency (RIEPA)47; - ♣ The adoption of a National poverty Reduction Strategic Policy framework (EDPRS)48; - ♣ The creation of the Office of the Ombudsman49. - ♣ The creation of Central Public Investments and External Finance Bureau (CEPEX50); - ♣ The launching of community-based health insurance programmes "Mutuelle de santé": - The fight against HIV/AIDS; - The fight against corruption; - ♣ Subscription to the NEPAD process; - The promotion of gender; - 🚣 Etc
+- 1. Taking into account Paragraph 3 of Article 10 of the Optional Protocol that stipulates that States Parties shall promote the strengthening of international cooperation in order to address the root causes, such as poverty and underdevelopment, contributing to the vulnerability of children to the sale of children, child prostitution, child pornography and child sex tourism - 201.
+International Cooperation includes: - (a) Framework and development aid policy enabling donors to target national development priority sectors.
+A cooperation framework called "Development Partners Coordination Group" (D.P.C.G) was created; - (b) Membership to East Africa Community; - (c) Membership to COMESA; - (d) Partnership with the USA in the AGOA framework; - (e) Etc. - 202.
+Creation of a business favourable environment good governance includes: - (a) The creation of Rwanda Investment and Exports Promotion Agency (RIEPA); - (b) The adoption of a National poverty Reduction Strategic Policy framework (EDPRS); - (c) The creation of the Office of the Ombudsman; - (d) The creation of Central Public Investments and External Finance Bureau (CEPE $X^{50}$ ); - (e) The launching of community-based health insurance programmes "Mutuelle de santé"; - (f) The fight against HIV/AIDS; - (g) The fight against corruption; - (h) Subscription to the NEPAD process; - (i) The promotion of gender; - (j) Etc.

+&lt;sup>47 RIEPA: Rwanda Investment and Exports Promotion Agency

+&lt;sup>48 EDPRS: Economic Development and Poverty Reduction Strategy

+Ombudsman: serves as a link between the population and public and private institution; it receives, examines complaints against acts of public services and Government officers from individuals and privates associations.

+&lt;sup>50 CEPEX: Central Public Investment and External Finance Bureau

-VI.2.
-Protection of Victims
+B. Protection of victims